jrsmth/spring/content/24-restful-with-spring-mvc/README.md

 # RESTful Web Services with Spring MVC
-*Exposing and consuming REST API's with Spring MVC*
+*Exposing and consuming REST APIs with Spring MVC*

 <br>